 In this work, we employed different types of wavelet thresholding rules to remove noises from the ECG signal.
-Previous researchers have used: "db4", "coif5" and "sym7" wavelet function for genetic algorithm based denoising ECG signal [23].
-We extended the work by including more thresholding rules, decomposition levels for latest wavelet functions and using Fuzzy Inference System(FIS) for system analysis.
+Previous researchers have used: "db4", "coif5" and "sym7" wavelet function for genetic algorithm based denoising in ECG signal [23].
+We extended the work by including more thresholding rules, decomposition levels for latest wavelet functions.
 The soft thresholding method is investigated with four different thresholding rules (Sure, Hybrid, Universal and minimax).
-All the noises are having certain frequency characteristics and ranges, i.e., power line noise (50 Hz or 60 Hz), baseline wander (>1Hz), and high frequency noises (>100).
+All the noises are having certain frequency characteristics and ranges i.e. power line noise (50 Hz or 60 Hz), baseline wander (>1Hz), and high frequency noises (>100).
 Therefore, the effect of noises in the frequency spectrum of ECG lies in between (0-500) Hz.
 Figure 3 shows the procedure of wavelet decomposition on the input ECG signals.
 On each level of wavelet decomposition, the value of threshold has been calculated by applying the threshold selection rules and the wavelet coefficient (soft thresholding).
 In general, the value of ECG signal frequency above 100 Hz does not have any useful information [6].
 In addition, the effect of baseline wandering is usually lies in the frequency range of less than 1 Hz.
 After applying threshold on each level of the original signal, the effects of noises on the ECG signals were removed and then the signal is reconstructed on each level by using Inverse Discrete Wavelet Transform (IDWT).
-The process of the analysis is represented in fig 3.
+The process of the analysis is represented in figure